JulianThijssen/Flux/README.md

 ### Linux | Mac
 This depends on your IDE / compiler.
 Follow their instructions for compiling source code.
 The code is untested on these platforms.

+## Demo Scene
+A test scene is available at: https://github.com/JulianThijssen/Flux/releases/download/v0.1.0/TestScene.zip

+Place the contents of this .zip file in a folder called `res` in your `Build` folder.

-# Dependencies
+## Dependencies
 Editor
  - Assimp 3.3.1

 Engine
  - GLFW 3.2.1

-## Demo Scene
-A test scene is available at: https://github.com/JulianThijssen/Flux/releases/download/v0.1.0/TestScene.zip

-Place the contents of this .zip file in a folder called `res` in your `Build` folder.

 ## License
 The source code and auxiliary files fall under a GPL License, which you can read about in LICENSE.md.